Alstonargodi/AlstonArgodi/README.md

 ✍ I'm currently working on

  - Pokedex
-A pokemon wiki app to look up pokemon characters and compare both characters
+a pokemon wiki app to look up pokemon characters and compare both characters
  - Asta
  Farmer assistant that can help manage farm and farmer inventory
  - Rogerbot